 Why join a cancer support group?Studies have shown that being part of a cancer support group can have important benefits.
 These include:

-Meeting TimesMeetings are the 2nd Thursday of each month at 12pm - 1pm.
+Meeting TimesMeetings are the 2nd Thursday of each month at 12pm - 1pm at the First Christian Church.
 For more information, please contact us at the number below.

 CMMC OCCUPATIONAL HEALTH SERVICEWe understand that maintaining a healthy workforce is key.
 We provide a complete package of services for individual business that can be tailored to your specific needs.
 Our programs are designed to be affordable for all employees.
 We offer multiple services to assist you and your business success.